SEMINAR & WORKSHOPS WASHINGTON DC

 - Dramatically diminish your stress levels with remarkable EFT/Energy Psychology techniques

-- Recognize your own pain in the stories of others
+- Feel less alone as you recognize your own pain in the stories of others

 - Recognize, challenge and transform your vulnerabilities to predatory people

-For more information and to apply to join the group, please contact Claudia: ClaraC888@gmail.com
+For queries and to apply to join the group, please contact Claudia: ClaraC888@gmail.com

-Dr Claudia Contessini has worked as both a psychotherapist and life/business coach with many very high-achieving, high profile narcissists over the last 30 or so years in the US, Australia, and around the world.
-She knows how narcissists operate from the inside.
-She’s also worked with hundreds of survivors of what she calls “Narcissist-Induced Trauma” – the particular suffering that almost inevitably results from prolonged contact with narcissists.
-She has devised a “healing-to-thriving” program for those experiencing this incredibly harrowing form of post-traumatic stress.
+Dr Claudia Contessini has worked as both a psychotherapist and life/business coach with many very high-achieving, high profile narcissists over the last thirty or so years in the US, Australia, and around the world.
+She’s also worked with hundreds of survivors of what she calls “Narcissist-Induced Trauma” – the particular suffering that almost inevitably results from prolonged contact with a narcissist.
+She has devised a highly-effective research-based “healing-to-thriving” program for those experiencing this incredibly harrowing form of post-traumatic stress.